Hyundai Terracan

 The Hyundai Terracan is a mid-size SUV produced by the South Korean manufacturer Hyundai Motor Company from 2001 to 2007.
+It was kept in production in China, by Hawtai Motor Group, until 2011.

 Overview

 The design of the Hyundai Terracan was originally previewed by the Hyundai Highland concept and featured a chassis derived from the second generation Mitsubishi Pajero.
 It was powered by one of three engines: a 2.9 liter diesel inline-four Hyundai J engine, a 2.5 liter diesel inline-four licensed from Mitsubishi (4D56), and a 3.5 liter petrol V6 Hyundai Sigma engine.
-The car's name derives from Tarascan, a Mesoamerican empire state was located in west central Mexico.
+The car's name derives from Tarascan, a Mesoamerican empire state located in west central Mexico.
 The Terracan was replaced by the Hyundai Veracruz.

 Markets

 Australia

 Australian specification Terracans were available in three trim levels - base and Highlander.
-Highlander models came standard with leather seats, climate control airconditioning and an automatic 4wd differential that engaged 4wd on the fly.
+Highlander models came standard with leather seats, climate control air conditioning and an automatic 4WD differential that engaged 4WD on the fly.
 All models came with low range gearing and a separate ladder frame chassis.